cmtr/cmtr-static-public/content/publication/business-ethics.md

 4. **Facing Ethical Dilemmas:** In situations of moral ambiguity, a virtue ethics worker will reflect on their virtues to guide their actions, rather than rigid rules or potential outcomes.

-In summary, virtue ethics emphasises the importance of moral character.
+Virtue ethics emphasises the importance of moral character.
 Whether one is a leader or a subordinate, this ethical approach encourages individuals to cultivate virtuous traits, believing that right actions will naturally follow from a virtuous character.

 ## Rights-Based Ethics: A Deep Dive